jsta/neon_lakes/blog.md

 ## Walkthrough

-According to the NEON documentation there are 7 NEON lake sites.
+According to the [NEON documentation](https://www.neonscience.org/field-site-subtype/lake), there are 7 NEON lake sites.
 We can start by mapping the location of these sites (we'll exclude `TOOK` in Alaska).
-We can pull the site coordinates using the `geoNEON` function `def.extr.geo.os`:
+We'll pull the coordinates for each site using the `geoNEON` function `def.extr.geo.os`:

 ```r
 neon_lakes  <- data.frame( # excluding `TOOK` in Alaska